feedm3/spring-boot-gwt/README.md

 ## Build

-The project gets build to a single jar file with an embedded tomcat.
+The project con be build to a single jar file with an embedded tomcat:

 ```
 gradlew build